FrameXX/macrodroid-web-controller/README.md

 - Host the website

-Host the website on domain using service of your choice.
+Host the website on domain and using service of your choice.